"When should I call 911?"

 We welcome questions for non-emergency matters at (910) 371-1100, but remember that phone is not monitored 24 hours a day or 7 days a week.

 For all other questions or concerns please contact the Leland Police Department at 910-371-1100.

 "How do I get a copy of an incident report?"

-If you are victim of an offense in Leland where a report is taken, you may contact the Leland Police Department M-F, 8 AM – 5PM to obtain a copy of the report.
+If you are the victim of an offense in Leland where a report is taken, you may contact the Leland Police Department M-F, 8 AM – 5PM to obtain a copy of the report.
 You must allow 2 -3 business days for the reports to be processed and available to be provided to you.
-The Leland Police Department can only release reports to individuals directly involved in an incident and can not release reports to relatives or friends.
 If you are the guardian or parent of a juvenile involved in an incident, you may obtain a copy of an incident report.

 "When do I get a copy of an accident report?"

 Like incident reports, accident or “collision” reports require a few days to process and be available to the individuals involved.
-Please allow 2 – 3 business days for collision reports to be completed.
-Eventually, collision reports will be available through the Department of Motor Vehicles after submission by the Leland Police Department.
+Please allow 10 business days for collision reports to be completed.
+Collision reports will be available through crashdocs.org.

 "Can I volunteer with the Police Department?"